-So let’s tackle one of the most widespread delusions, especially among women, namely – the idea of getting “toned” by doing a high number of reps with little to no resistance at all.
+So let’s tackle one of the most widespread delusions, especially among women, namely – the idea of getting “toned” or having a “toned body” by doing a high number of reps with little to no resistance at all.

 Not gonna lie – every time I hear that from a woman, it’s as if someone poked my brain with a pencil.

 What most women usually mean by setting themselves the goal of a “toned body” is that they want to have a firmer and more defined body, as well as getting rid of the characteristic “jiggle” that comes with storing some extra fat.

 But here’s the thing – there simply isn’t such a thing as “toning” – you either grow muscle tissue or you don’t, there is no in-between.
 Muscular definition and firmness come from growing your muscles and achieving a low enough percentage of body fat so that that definition becomes visible.